pbaille/question-mark/README.md

       [:only :a a]))
 ```

-In fact those prefixed symbols can be used also in destructuring patterns
+Those prefixed symbols can be used also in destructuring patterns

 ```clojure
 (? [{:keys [a ?c]} {:a 1 :b 2}]